 He met his future partner and wife, Claudia, in London in the seventies and they teamed up on a collaboration which has lasted over 30 years.
 With her help, he continues to actively work on new major photographic projects, books and exhibitions, to tour international shows and make his own silver investment archival hand prints.
 He now works in London, Berlin, Paris, South Africa and Spain.
 His autobiography will be published next year.

 Claire Richardson - Picture Editor, Lonely Planet Traveller

 Claire Richardson is the picture editor at Lonely Planet Traveller.
-She has commissioned and researched photography for the world’s leading travel media company since 2011, based in Lonely Planet’s UK magazine team while delivering imagery to a total of 11 editions around the world.
+She has commissioned and researched photography for one of the world's leading travel media companies since 2011, based in Lonely Planet’s UK magazine team while delivering imagery to a total of 11 editions around the world.
 Claire previously worked on British Airways’ High Life, produced by the creative agency Cedar, after studying history of art at the University of St Andrews.
 She developed her love of imaginative travel and understanding different cultures – values core to her work at Lonely Planet – while growing up in Thailand and South Korea.

 Sarah Toplis - Commissioning Executive, The Space

 Sarah specialises in developing projects that lie at the intersection between art, design and technology.
 Her experience spans producing ambitious large-scale public arts, interactive installations, artists' films and a wide range of online/cross-platform projects.
 Formerly Digital Producer at Southbank Centre, Commissioning Editor at Tate and Editor for Getty Images Reportage, she has worked with range of museums, galleries, festivals and creatives.
 She has also worked independently as a freelance Producer working with artists, creative studios and commercial clients including Intel, Nike and Nissan.